Changemakers

 How many projects is MTN Uganda looking at supporting in this initiative?

 We are looking at supporting 25 communities in the five-sub regions of Uganda mentioned with an added advantage to community projects that impact youth, women and persons with disabilities among others.
 Selected winners in this initiative will receive support not exceeding UGX 20 million to help them realise their dreams.
 In total, we hope to invest half a billion shillings (UGX 0.5BN).
+Projects will be supported with in-kind donations, this means that No Cash donations will be made.

 When will successful winners commence project implementation?